Interstate 85: Future

 An extension of I-85 has been proposed west from Montgomery to intersect I-20/I-59 just east of the Mississippi–Alabama state line, where it will connect with I-20/I-59 near Cuba, Alabama.
 This extension will roughly follow the route of US 80, going through or bypassing Selma and Demopolis.
 The Federal Highway Administration (FHWA) approved the alignment on February 17, 2011, after AASHTO approved at its Fall 2010 meeting in Biloxi, Mississippi.
 Also approved was the proposal to redesignate part of existing I-85 south and east of Montgomery to be bypassed as part of the extension of I-85 as I-685.
 Alabama has permission to cosign this part of I-85 as I-685 until the new alignment is built.
 This section is also envisioned by some as part of a proposed I-14.
 If this extension were to be completed, I-85 and I-20 would meet each other twice.

-I-85 is scheduled to have several new auxiliary routes in the future.
-I-785 is planned by the North Carolina Department of Transportation (NCDOT) to run from Greensboro to Danville, Virginia.
-The proposed route would follow the current US 29 corridor.
-I-885 is also planned by NCDOT to run from I-40 to I-85 in the Durham area, following North Carolina Highway 147 (NC 147), the under-construction East End Connector, and US 70.

 There are plans for I-85 from Anderson County to Spartanburg County, South Carolina, to become four to five lanes in each direction including high-occupancy vehicle lanes (HOV lanes).

 There are also plans in Georgia for I-85 to have three lanes in each direction from the state line in Hart County to meet up with the newly expanded portions just outside of the Atlanta metropolitan area in Jackson County.